nanopack/narc/README.md

 # narc

-A logvac client that watches log files and reports to the logvac server.
+Small client utility to watch log files and ship to syslog service, like logvac.

+## Status

+Complete/Stable

+## TODO

+- documentation